upbound/docs/content/all-spaces/workload-id.md

 ## Configuration requirements

-Each workload identity configuration requires two key elements:
+Workload identity configurations typically require two elements:

 1. **Service Account Annotation**: Associates the Kubernetes service account with a cloud provider principal (such as an AWS IAM role, GCP service account, or Azure AD enterprise application)
 2. **Workload Label**: Enables injection of temporary authentication credentials into the workload